paul1956/CareLink/README.md

   There is full support for multiple copies of the application
     running at the same time each with their own CareLink login and password.
-The application will remember them, the user name is in clear text but the password is encrypted locally.
+The application will remember them, the user name is in clear text.

   New in 3.5.1.12
   Guard against unexpected crashes